zahinp7/BRCA/README.md

 ## Overview

-This project builds and evaluates supervised classification models to predict ER status (Positive/Negative) from a high-dimensional multi-omics feature set including RNA-seq gene expression and reverse-phase protein array (RPPA) data.
+This project builds and evaluates supervised classification models to predict ER status (Positive/Negative) from a high dimensional multi omics feature set including RNA-seq gene expression and reverse-phase protein array (RPPA) data.
 Four models are compared using cross-validation, ROC-AUC, and SHAP-based interpretability analysis.

 ## Results